 Once values (otherwise known as assessments) have been determined, each property owner receives an individual notice of the new assessment.
 Property owners also have the opportunity to review the entire file of assessed values so that they can make comparisons to their own property.
 If the municipality chooses, this data can be published on the Internet, otherwise the data will be made available at one or more locations.

 All property owners are given the opportunity to discuss their values with the appraisal staff at an appointed time which will be publicly announced towards the end of the revaluation.
 At this meeting, a property owner can voice concerns or discuss inaccuracies or discrepancies with a qualified Appraiser who will review the data and explain the assessment process.

 Over time, property values change.
 However, not all types of properties change at the same rate.
 Since the assessed value is the basis of the property tax, a valuation update must be undertaken in order to make sure that each parcel of real estate is assessed according to current market value.
 This ensures that everyone pays their fair share.

-A valuation update may result in an increase or decrease of individual assessments; it does not mean that all tax burdens will increase.
+A valuation update may result in an increase or decrease of individual assessments, but it does not mean that all property tax burdens will increase.

 There are two very good methods of determining this.

 Your value should be in line with these similar properties.
 Remember, very few properties are exactly alike.
 Your value should be comparable, but it seldom will be exactly the same as what seems to be a similar property.

 Towards the end of the revaluation, every homeowner receives a notice of their proposed valuation based on the analysis performed.
 These values are not final until the hearings are complete.
 When a homeowner has a question or concern about the proposed valuation, they are asked to call the firm to schedule a date and time to discuss the valuation process and get answers to any questions the homeowner may have.
 An informal hearing is not a forum to discuss taxes; it is strictly meant to answer questions on the property valuations.